sebinsua/dotcom/posts/algorithmic-bathwater.md

       - When you have a particular target or constraint that needs to be met, it generally suggests that you will need to go deeply into the search space to find and test each path.
 This suggests that you will need to use a **Depth-first Search (DFS)** approach, however, this will likely result in an explosion of paths that need to be explored and very slow performance as well as bad memory usage.
 To avoid this, you will need to prune paths early-on that cannot possibly lead to a solution, and, also due to the potential depth of the search space use a **Backtracking** approach to rollback any modifications to shared state that are made during the search.

-      - **Depth-first Search (DFS)** has a lot of overlap with **Top-down Memoization**.
-In fact, top-down memoization is depth-first search but with a caching optimization to avoid re-computing subproblems (e.g. “overlapping subproblems”).
-Top-down memoization is generally assumed to be implemented using recursion, but in fact, it can also be implemented iteratively using a **Stack**.
+      - **Depth-first Search (DFS)** has a lot of overlap with **Top-down Memoisation**.
+In fact, top-down memoisation is depth-first search but with a caching optimisation to avoid re-computing subproblems (e.g. “overlapping subproblems”).
+Top-down memoisation is generally assumed to be implemented using recursion, but in fact, it can also be implemented iteratively using a **Stack**.

       - The choice over whether to implement **Depth-first Search (DFS)** using recursion or with iteration and a stack isn’t only an aesthetic choice but also has practical implications: